-Ragna looked up and saw Sven’s figure standing before them.
+Ragna looked up.
+Sven’s figure stood before them.
 “Sorry for being late.”

 “Cadet Erikson, what is going on?”
 Aura asked.

-As much as Vaix had confirmed her suspicions, the possibility of a traitor and the danger on Aura’s life destroyed any validation she could have felt.
+As much as Vaix had confirmed her suspicions, the danger on Aura’s life destroyed any validation Ragna could have felt.

 “He’s safe.”
-Sven held Aura on her shoulders, like a child that was in shock.
+Sven held Aura by her shoulders, like a child that was in shock.
 “The Captains are with him.
 Drake sent me.
 We have to go.”

 Sven grabbed Aura and Ragna and jumped behind a pile of debris, large enough to cover the three of them.
 Icicles swooshed, missing them by an ant’s breath and crashed into the floor.
 Sven launched a white orb from his hand.
-Another icicle wave raced towards them.
-It collided with the orb and detonated in a minuscule blast.
+Another icicle wave raced towards them, collided with it, and detonated in a blast.